AndyA/jsonpath-faster/README.md

   .visitor("$.assets[*]..meta.modified", value => {});
 ```

-This can be written more concisely using `nest`.
+This can be written more concisely using a nested `nest`.

 ```javascript
 nest